 In the 1935 Government of India Act, it was decided to have communal representation through separate electorates.
 When elections were held under this Act, Indian National Congress formed a government in six out of eight provinces.
-During the rule of Indian National Congress from 1937-39, it was apparent that Muslims were sidelined and Congress leadership completely failed to represent Muslims.
+During the rule of the Indian National Congress from 1937 to 1939, it was apparent that Muslims were sidelined and Congress leadership completely failed to represent Muslims.

 By 1939, the thought of a separate nation was gaining popularity among Muslim leaders.
-The All India Muslim League held a session from 22-24 March, 1940 at Minto Park.
+The All India Muslim League held a session from 22 to 24 March 1940 at Minto Park.
 The Pakistan Resolution was moved by A.K.
 Fazl-ul-Haq, who was the Chief Minister of Bengal.
 It was seconded by Sardar Aurangzeb Khan from N.W.F.P., Zafar Ali Khan from Punjab, Chaudhry Khaliq-uz-Zamaan from United Provinces, Qazi Muhammad Essa from Balochistan and Sir Abdullah Haroon from Sindh.

 Architecture of Minar-e-Pakistan